CWRUbotix/rov-software-bootcamp/docs/challenge_1_1.md

         Pitch = 4  # Tilting up/down
         Yaw = 5  # Turning left/right
     ```
  - Now we can modify our function to accept the custom message.
-Wre can write the function to accept a `MovementType` and a boolean to represent direction, so the "move forward" button would correspond with a parameter set of `MovementType.Forward, True`.
+We can write the function to accept a `MovementType` and a boolean to represent direction, so the "move forward" button would correspond with a parameter set of `MovementType.Forward, True`.
 For now we can just print out what we receive for debugging.
     ```python
     class ButtonPanel(QWidget):
         def __init__(self) -> None: